ahle-pro/kata_bank/README.md

 * Operation or Use case: Withdraw implemented in MyPage class, existing client implemented in Authentication class
 * Instance: "pierre-jean" (lastname of client) , 10, 90 (value of balance)
 * Conditions: existing client (authentication), new balance

+For sake of simplicity, think this application as an ATM

 #### TDD & BDD (develoment cycle)
 In this section, I explain each test cases designed from user requirements: